 One hard part of advertising evaluation is you don’t get much chance to practice it.
 It’s usually only when you do new advertising, right?
 And new advertising’s a bit like going to the dentist.
 You only do it when you have to.
 And there’s always a certain amount of pain involved.

-So, to keep those advertising evaluation brain cells in shape, it’s worth giving them a work-out on other company’s advertising.
-And to be honest, it’s always more fun picking apart someone else’s advertising, than trying to fix your own.
+So, to keep those advertising evaluation brain cells in shape, give them a work-out on other company’s advertising.
+And let’s be honest, it’s always fun picking apart someone else’s work to see what you’d have done differently.

 Reverse engineer the ad

-See if you can reverse-engineer key elements of the communications brief from what you see.
+Then think about what the brand was trying to do which led to that advert being made.
+See if you can reverse-engineer the brief from what you see.

 Who’s the target audience?
 What’s the key insight?
 How do they show the brand identity?
 And, what’s the benefit and point of difference?

-It’s fun, because let’s face it, everyone has their own opinion about advertising.
-And there’s no pressure on you to get it right or wrong.
+This is fun as, let’s face it, everyone has an opinion on advertising.
+And you’re under no pressure to get it right.
+It’s a learning exercise.

-Let’s be clear, we’re talking about a step up from taking the mickey out of an advert with your mates over a drink.
+This is more than taking the mickey out of an advert with your mates at the pub.
 We’re talking about a more thoughtful unpicking of a piece of creative work.
 Like taking an X-Ray of the advert, to work out what’s going on behind what you can see.

 Non-competitor advertising helps you learn too

-There’s also useful learning when you look at non-competing categories too.
+It’s also useful to learn from non-competing categories too.
 Advertising evaluation is a skill.
-And like any skill, the more you practice it, the better at it you become.
+And the more you practice it, the better you get at it.

-So, that’s what we’re doing this week.
+So, that’s what we’re up to this week.
 And the lucky category we’ve chosen is banking and specifically, bank advertising.